Librarika/manual/docs/libraries.md

 	* If you enable the `Notify on Overdue` checkbox then a reminder email will be send after X-hours of the overdue item.
 	* If you enable the `Remind before due date` checkbox then a reminder email will be send before X-hours of the due date.
 	* If you enable the `Remind on reservation` checkbox then member will receive a reminder email before X-hours of the reservation date.
+	* Here the most important field is the `Notified Librarians` where you can set maximum of five librarians who will receive notification reminders if any member joined or requested a book.

 * If you click on the `Appearance` tab then it will be dispalyed as below.